ChainSafe/gossamer/docs/docs/design/statement-distribution.md

 - **StatementDistributionMessage::Share**: this message is handled by [`v2::share_local_statement`](https://github.com/paritytech/polkadot-sdk/blob/3d8da815ecd12b8f04daf87d6ffba5ec4a181806/polkadot/node/network/statement-distribution/src/v2/mod.rs#L1181), where a local originated statement is imported and need to be distributed to peers, calls [`v2::circulate_statement`](https://github.com/paritytech/polkadot-sdk/blob/3d8da815ecd12b8f04daf87d6ffba5ec4a181806/polkadot/node/network/statement-distribution/src/v2/mod.rs#L1343-L1344)

-- **StatementDistributionMessage::NetworkBridgeUpdate**: messages comming from network bridge might labeled with its version.
+- **StatementDistributionMessage::NetworkBridgeUpdate**: messages coming from network bridge might labeled with its version.
 We should focus only on messages labeled `Version::V2` and `Version::V3` and for messages targeting the current protocol they are handled by [`v2::handle_network_update`](https://github.com/paritytech/polkadot-sdk/blob/3d8da815ecd12b8f04daf87d6ffba5ec4a181806/polkadot/node/network/statement-distribution/src/v2/mod.rs#L428).
 The message from the network bridge can unwrap in one of the following messages:
 - `NetworkBridgeEvent::PeerConnected`: update the current subsystem state peer view
 - `NetworkBridgeEvent::PeerDisconnected`: update the current subsystem state peer view
 - `NetworkBridgeEvent::NewGossipTopology`: given the incoming topology checks if we already have such session index to supply the topology, otherwise keep it in the `unused_topology`